Difference Between Pulled Muscle and Pinched Nerve

 When a nerve is pinched, the supply of nutrients to the nerve is decreased, and the neuron membrane’s capacity to convey sensation to the brain begins to deteriorate.

 Pinched nerves are most commonly found in the arms, hands, legs, back, neck, and feet.
-People have also reported numbness and lack of feeling in various body regions in rare cases.
+In rare cases, people have also reported numbness and lack of feeling in various body regions.

-Nerve pain can also be severe, and it is generally worst in the evenings or at night.
+Nerve pain can also be severe and worst in the evenings or at night.

 Rest and alternate between ice and heat treatments to ease discomfort if you have a pinched nerve.
 You can stretch softly and move around lightly.